 At each weekend Mass the parish community prays for family members and friends who are sick or who have died.
 When parishioners call to submit names for the Prayers of the Faithful they can also request support from the Pastoral Care staff.
 Names are also included in the parish bulletin’s prayer list.

 A one-to-one relationship with a trained spiritual director who helps you to seek the guidance of the Spirit in your life, to discover support and encouragement in the challenges and joys of your spiritual life, and to give your fullest response to God’s presence within you and around you.
 Spiritual direction is a professional ministry.
 A donation is recommended on a sliding fee scale.
-A brochure describing those who are spiritual directors for our parish, and listing of resources beyond our community is available on request.
+A brochure describing those who are spiritual directors for our parish, and a listing of resources beyond our community is available upon request.

-Saint Therese at St. Odilia (click HERE for link to website)
+Saint Therese at St. Odilia

 The care provided is designed to improve the quality of life at the time when an individual's disease is not responsive to curative treatment.
 Palliative care is also provided, known as comfort care, which is the active, compassionate care for the chronically and terminally ill over a longer period of time than traditional hospice care.
 Phone number is 651-842-6780.